 Hallelujah!
-Another sheet pan dinner recipe for Rosemary Balsamic Chicken.
+Another sheet pan dinner recipe for Rosemary Balsamic Chicken recipe.
 It’s looks so good.
 I think I might be obsessed with these one sheet recipes.
 I know they still require a small amount of chopping and prep and attention, but there’s something about dealing with one baking sheet that makes these meals seem so simple and doable, even when I’m worn out at the end of the day.

 Rosemary Balsamic Chicken is just a really reliable, delicious, workhorse of a meal.
 If you make a big batch, the leftovers will last several days for take-to-work (or work-at-home) lunch salads and sandwiches.
 It works as a “fancy meal” that you can make for guests, or to take to a friend who had a new baby.

 Some notes before we jump to the recipe:

 It’s really simple to whisk up the balsamic marinade, but if you’re short on time, or just want a shortcut, a store-bought balsamic vinaigrette is a great substitution here.